lunika/Suds/README.md

 * body - can be one of:
 	* An XML string containing the SOAP request body, constructed manually
 	* A JavaScript object containing a hierarchical data structure which can be converted to XML
-* callback - a callback function to process the request result, with the following information
+* success - a callback function to process the request on success, with the following information
 	* [this] - `this` inside your callback will refer to the XHR object used to make the SOAP web service call
 	* xmlDoc - An [XML Document Object](http://www.w3schools.com/Dom/default.asp) containing the SOAP response
+* error - a callback function to process the request on error, with the following information
+	* [this] - `this` inside your callback will refer to the XHR object used to make the SOAP web service call
+* header - additional information for soap header
+* RequestHeader - a Javascript object containing additional header for http request (eg : RequestHeader : { cookie : "foo" } )

 ## Examples